 Automation tools help you automatically accomplish the tasks that you’d otherwise spend time doing manually.

-Zapier is a tool that connects all of you other favorite online tools allowing them to work seamlessly together.
+Zapier is a tool that connects all of your other favorite online tools allowing them to work seamlessly together.
 You can connect two or more apps to automate repetitive tasks without having to be a programming genius or hire a developer.

-You can create zaps that automatically publish your new blog posts to Facebook, or download email attachments to your Dropbox, or add new lead magnet sign ups to your email list.
+You can create zaps that automatically publish your new blog posts to Facebook, or download email attachments to your Dropbox, or add new lead magnet sign-ups to your email list.